daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 ```

 After copying to the computer, I resave these files at tab delimited (.txt).
 In the taxonomy file, I also separate the taxa by ";" in Excel before saving at a .txt.
+I then add "Domain, Phylum, Class, Order, Family" headings in the taxonomy file.
 We need to finalize these steps in R.